This 2-day workshop on alum-tawing creates resilient sheepskin rugs for home use. Alum is a…

-Backwoods skills are intrinsic to human culture – hide tanning, bowmaking, friction fire, basketry – but as mediums of community connection, they carry specific sanctity within specific cultures.
-And so, I look to my own ancestry for guidance and meaning, rather than to Indigenous cultures.
+Wild skills are intrinsic to all human cultures, but as mediums of community connection, they carry specific sanctity within specific cultures.
+I look to my own ancestry for guidance and meaning for this, and aim to provide space for others to do the same.
+In the Hide Tanning Immersion program, we each research the hide tanning methods of our ancestral lineages and unearth how these came to be displaced.
 I strive to use this project as a tool towards decolonizing all my relationships: to people, to culture, and to place.

 Crow’s Nest Wildcraft

-Workshops take place around the Pacific Northwest and, at times, as far as northern BC and Alberta.
-I have taken up the Wandering Tanner style of pre-industrial Europe, an epoch in which tanners were freelance artisans who travelled from farm to farm or town to town and set up shop for brief periods of time, before moving on.
+Workshops take place in British Columbia as well as in online education offerings.
+I have taken up the Wandering Tanner style of pre-industrial Europe, an epoch in which tanners were freelance artisans who travelled from farm to farm, town to town and set up shop for brief periods of time, before moving on.

-If you’d like to request a workshop in your area, contact me here.
+To request a workshop in your area, contact me at firstname.lastname@example.org.

-My workshop space in Whaletown on Cortes Island is where my apothecary and tannery reside.
+My workshop space in Whaletown on Cortes Island, on the territories of the Homalco, Klahoose, and Tla’amin Nations.
+This is where my apothecary and tannery reside.
 Workshops here are multi-day events, with camping or lodging available for off-island travellers.

 Fraser Common Farm Cooperative

-Fraser Common Farm Coop is a longstanding intergenerational farming collective outside of Vancouver, BC.
-They grow produce, raise sheep, and steer a local seed-saving project.
+Fraser Common Farm Coop is a longstanding intergenerational farming collective outside of Vancouver, BC on Matsqui Nation territory, a Sto:Lo nation.
+FCFC grows produce, raises sheep, and steers a local seed-saving project.
 I am honoured to be a part of the larger farm membership network, and I host workshops here in the Lower Mainland at the crossroads of many communities.